Clemson vs. NC State NCAA Football Odds, Plays and Insights | September 25, 2021

 - Clemson is winless against the spread this year.

-- Clemson is 0-2 against the spread and 2-0 overall in games when it scores more than 10.3 points.
+- Clemson is 0-2 against the spread and 2-0 overall this season when the team scores more than 10.3 points.

 - This year, the Tigers have turned the ball over five times, one more than the Wolf Pack's takeaways (4).